daki3987/CSPB-3308-Group3-Project/WEEKLY_STATUS.md

 ## Week 3

-- *(To be updated during Week 3)*

-- Reviewed and finalized the recipe page layout.
+- Review and finalize the recipe page layout.
-- Added navigation functionality, including integration of a global map for recipe origins.
+- Insert a global map of recipe origins into the page to build up search functionality
-- Inserted images into the layout for visual content enhancement.
+- Insert images or icons into the layout to enhance the visual content.
-- Collected and imported external sources for recipes and corresponding images.
+- Begin collecting external sources for recipes and their images.

 ---